Adrian463588/Adrian463588/README.md

 ### Hi there 👋, my name is Adrian
 #### I am a student at Gadjah Mada University
-I am a student in the Information Technology study program.
+I am a student in the Information Engineering study program.
 Enjoy learning something new!

 - 🌱 I’m currently learning Mobile Development